aplayerv1/pyrtlsdr/README.md

 Usage

 Capturing Data:

-        Use range.py to capture data over a specified frequency range (ffreq to lfreq).
+    Use range.py to capture data over a specified frequency range.
-        Modify ffreq, lfreq, and sfreq in start.sh and start2.sh for different frequency ranges.
+    Modify ffreq, lfreq, and sfreq in config.ini for different frequency ranges.
-        Update IP (ip) and port (port) in server.py for server-side configurations.
+    Update IP (ip), port (port), and other settings in config.ini for server-side configurations.

 Processing Data:

-        Run start.sh or start2.sh to initiate data capture, preprocessing, and analysis.
+    Run start.py to initiate data capture, preprocessing, and analysis.
     Data processing involves using preprocess.py and process5.py to prepare and analyze data files.

 Visualization:

     heatmap.py generates heatmaps based on processed data stored in images/.

 Maintenance:

     Use cleanup.sh for periodic cleaning of unnecessary files or directories (images/, raw/, etc.).

+Configuration in config.ini

+All key settings for the project are stored in the config.ini file.
+Below is an example configuration:

+ini

+[settings]
+ip = 10.10.1.17 (this is the IP address of the server) port = 8886     (this is the port number for the server) duration = 10   (this is the duration of the data capture sessionm in seconds) SRF = 20e6      (this is the sampling rate frequency as float) tol = 1600000   (this is the tolerance value for frequency adjustments) chunk = 2048    (this is the chunk size for processing data) workers = 4     (this is the number of worker threads or processes) lat = 41.157940 (this is the latitude of the observation site) lon = 8.464160  (this is the longitude of the observation site) base_directory = /home/server/rtl/pyrtl      (this is the directory where the data is stored) nas_images_dir = /mnt/nas/tests/processed    (this is the directory where the images are stored) nas_raw_dir = /mnt/nas/tests/capture         (this is the directory where the raw data is stored)

+Key Parameters:

+    ip: IP address for server connections.
+    port: Port number for server connections.
+    duration: Duration of data capture sessions. (in seconds)
+    SRF: Sampling rate frequency.
+    tol: Tolerance value for frequency adjustments.
+    chunk: Data chunk size for processing.
+    workers: Number of worker threads or processes. lat, lon: Latitude and longitude coordinates of the observation site.
+    base_directory: Base directory for local data storage.
+    nas_images_dir: Network-attached storage directory for processed images. (this is to move images to a NAS recommended to use a NAS)
+    nas_raw_dir: Network-attached storage directory for raw data capture. (this is to move raw to a NAS recommended to use a NAS)

-Changing IP and Port in Scripts
+Changing Settings in config.ini

-To adapt the IP and port settings in server.py, start.sh, and start2.sh:
+To modify the project’s configuration:

-    Edit Scripts: Open server.py, start.sh, and start2.sh in a text editor.
+    Edit config.ini: Open config.ini in a text editor.
-    Modify IP and Port: Locate variables ip and port.
-    Update Values: Replace the existing IP address (ip) and port number (port) with your desired settings.
+    Modify Desired Values: Adjust the IP address, port, or any other settings as needed.
-    Save Changes: After editing, save the scripts with the updated IP and port configurations.
+    Save Changes: After editing, save the config.ini file with the updated configurations.

-Example:

-python

-# server.py
-ip = '10.10.1.143'
-port = 8885
+Example Update:

-# Update IP and port
+To change the IP address and port:

+ini

+[settings]
-ip = 'your_new_ip_address'
+ip = your_new_ip_address
 port = your_new_port_number

-bash

-# start.sh or start2.sh
-ip=10.10.1.143
-port=8885

-# Update IP and port
-ip="your_new_ip_address"
-port=your_new_port_number

-Ensure that all instances of IP and port settings are correctly updated across server.py, start.sh, and start2.sh scripts to align with your server configuration and communication requirements.
-Notes

-    Adjust file paths and script parameters (duration, srf, tol, chunk) as needed for specific data capture and processing requirements.
-    Refer to individual script headers or comments for detailed usage instructions and options.
+This documentation now accurately describes the usage of config.ini for managing the project's configuration settings.